-Who is a Good Candidate for PRP Hair Loss Therapy?:
+Who is a Good Candidate for Hair Loss Therapy?:

-Good candidates for PRP hair loss restoration are those with a family history of hair loss, have easily breakable hair, rely on hair extensions, and have traction alopecia from tying the hair too tight, and do not have an established severe medical cause for their hair loss.
+Good candidates for injectable hair loss restoration are those with a family history of hair loss, have easily breakable hair, rely on hair extensions, have traction alopecia from tying the hair too tight, and do not have an established severe medical cause for their hair loss.

 However, because everyone’s hair is different we recommend booking a hair loss consultation with Dr. Rayhaan Dawood.
 Hair loss consults include a comprehensive hair check with blood work.
-If you are a candidate for PRP therapy a follow-up treatment appointment will be arranged.
+If you are a candidate for therapy a follow-up treatment appointment will be arranged.
 We do not perform treatments for pregnant or breastfeeding patients.
-And patient’s who are completely bald are likely not candidates for treatment, as some hair follicle is required for PRP and serums to work.
+And patient’s who are completely bald are likely not candidates for treatment, as some hair follicle is required for any injectable and/or serums to work.

 What Causes Hair Loss?:

 Hair grows in cycles.
 Anagen (growth), Catagen (transitional), Resting (telogen), and Shedding (Exogen).
 Not all your hair is active all the time!
 In fact, up to 25% of your hair is in a transitioning or resting state.
 The bulk of your hair should be in an active state (Anagen).
 Different medical diseases, life stressors, lifestyle factors, and aging can push more hair out of its active (Anagen) phase.
 Healthy hair will be in the growth phase for up to 3-6 years., before shifting into a short phase of rest.
 If your hair is unhealthy, more of it will move into an inactive state.
 As more hair is in an inactive state, more shedding and hair loss occurs.
 In disease states, stressful times, or even as we age more hair shifts to an inactive state, and eventually into a permanent state of hair loss.

 However, most hair loss is considered to be normal and expected due to age.
 Genetic makeup does determine each individual’s pattern and the age of onset.
 A normal amount of hair loss occurs daily.
 We lose 50-150 hairs each day as our hairs slowly shift from a growth phase to an inactive phase, and back to growth.